orlandogomesneto/orlandogomesneto/README.md

 ## 👋 Hi, I’m Orlando Gomes Neto, a student at the Federal University of São Paulo, currently pursuing a Bachelor's degree in Chemical Engineering.

-My specialization lies in the domain of neural networks, data analysis, and machine learning, particularly as they apply to alcoholic fermentation chemical processes and pharmacological wastewater treatment 😉.
+My specialization lies in the domain of neural networks, data analysis and machine learning, particularly as they apply to alcoholic fermentation chemical processes and pharmacological wastewater treatment 😉.

 - 🌱 ALWAYS learning and improving...